María de la O Lejárraga: Early years

 María de la O Lejárraga was born into a wealthy family in San Millán de la Cogolla, a village in La Rioja.

 Lejárraga is a surname of Basque origin, a variant of Lizárraga.
-The name Maria de la O in Spanish culture has liturgical associations with December, the month of her birth.
+The name María de la O in Spanish culture has associations with December, the month of her birth, specifically to the O Antiphons of the Catholic Advent liturgy.

 At the age of four, María and her family relocated to the Carabanchel Bajo district of Madrid, because her father, Leandro Lejárraga, was a surgeon and practiced medicine in Madrid.
 María de la O Lejárraga's mother, Natividad García-Garay personally took care of her children's education and followed French educational programs.

 María studied at the Asociación para la Enseñanza de la Mujer where she first came in contact with the pedagogical ideas of the Institución Libre de Enseñanza.
 She finished her studies in commerce in 1891 and became an English professor at the Escuela de Institutrices y Comercio.
 María finalized her studies in education at the Escuela Normal in Madrid.
 As a student, María de la O Lejárraga attended the Congreso pedagogico Hispano-Americano, where she supported the educational postulates of Emilia Pardo Bazán.
 She worked as a teacher between 1897 and 1907.

 In 1905, María de la O Lejárraga traveled to Belgium with a scholarship that allowed her to study the educational systems of that country.
 During her time in Belgium, she also learned about the Casas del Pueblo and the socialist theses.
 However, her literary concerns clashed with the society that she grew up in and was closed to the idea that women could dedicate themselves to the arts and sciences.